MBBS Fees in India: Check Top Private/ Government Medical Colleges Fee Structure

 • Vahani Scholarship

-Vahani is a renowned name in scholarships for medical students in India belonging to the economically weaker section, the scholarship is offered by Vahani NPO.
+Vahani is a renowned name in scholarships for medical students in India, belonging to the economically weaker section.
+The scholarship is offered by Vahani NPO.
 There is a total of 20 seats offered each year.

 Eligibility: Students of class 12 (PCB) stream.
 Selection is done on the basis of academic excellence and financial/personal crisis.
-Candidates can apply online for this scholarship somewhere between May and July.
+Candidates can apply online for this scholarship between May and July.

 Scholarship amount: Full tuition fee/ accommodation